 Here is where you’ll find links to trusted resources and lists of some recommended books.
-I’ll also be giving you some discussion questions in our journey through the Psalms.
+You’ll also find study guides for selected episodes of the podcast.

 Season 2 Episode 1 Discussion Questions